Alexander Dobrokhotov

-Alexander Lvovich Dobrokhotov (Алекса́ндр Льво́вич Доброхо́тов; born 8 September 1950) is a Russian philosopher, historian of philosophy, historian of culture, and university Professor.
-He holds the title of Distinguished Professor at Lomonosov Moscow State University.
+Alexander Lvovich Dobrokhotov (Александр Львович Доброхотов; born 8 September 1950) is a Russian philosopher, historian of philosophy, historian of culture, and university professor.
+He holds the title of distinguished professor at Lomonosov Moscow State University.
 He specialises in the history of Russian culture, history of philosophy, metaphysics, Russian philosophy, ancient and medieval philosophy, Kant and German Idealism, and philosophy of culture.
-He is a Visiting Senior Research Fellow, King’s College London; and a Researcher at the Independent Institute of Philosophy (Institut de philosophie indépendant; IPHI) in Paris, France.
+He is a Visiting Senior Research Fellow, King’s College London; and a researcher at the Independent Institute of Philosophy (Institut de philosophie indépendant; IPHI) in Paris, France.
 (The Independent Institute of Philosophy was founded in November 2022 by Russian philosophers who left the Russian Federation in dissent from the politics of the Russian authorities that led to a humanitarian catastrophe as a result of the military aggression against Ukraine.)

 Education

 From 1967 to 1972, Alexander Dobrokhotov was an undergraduate student in philosophy at the Faculty of Philosophy, Moscow State University.
 From 1972 to 1975, he was a graduate student in philosophy at the Department of Western Philosophy History, Faculty of Philosophy, at Moscow State University.
 In 1978, he defended his PhD dissertation (‘kandidatskaya’) titled 'Parmenides' Teachings on Being’.
 In 1990, he defended his second dissertation (‘doktorskaya’) titled 'The Category of Being in Ancient Philosophy of the Classical Period’.